 - After your photo shoot you go to your computer, plug in the camera, and download your photos.

 Clearly there are a lot of things to consider before investing in a digital camera.
 I hope that by weighing the above list of pros and cons you will feel more confident with how to make the best decision for you.
-The last thoughts I will leave you with to help you decide whether or not you are ready to take the leap to buying a digital camera is this:

-- How much do I CARE about the quality of my photos?
+- How much do I care about the quality of my photos?
 Are they “good enough” for my purposes?
 Or do I constantly feel like they are falling short of what I imagine they could or should be?

-- How much TIME am I willing to commit to learning and perfecting the art of photography?
+- How much time am I willing to commit to learning and perfecting the art of photography?
 Is this something I will enjoy doing?

-- Do I have the money to invest right now in “upgrading” to a digital camera system?
+- Do I have the money to invest right now in upgrading to a digital camera system?